ErMapsh/Giris-Tech-Hub-C-CPP/1DataTypes/1. Int/README.md

 ## Note: We are considering a tcc and gcc compiler here

 ## There are 4 types of int datatype:
+There is no difference between Integer and Short Integer
 ### 1. Integer
     Byte: 2 or 4 byte
     Range: -32,768 to 32,767 or -2,147,483,648 to 2,147,483,647